 We did a few things over the weekend, including going to the movies and getting a few meals, but for our purposes, I want to share just the expenses for the trip to the beach.

 Lunch – $12.46

 Total – $228.40

 As you can see, we paid for every single meal.
 We only packed water and coffee for the drive down.
 We did no planning, no pre-booking of the hotel, or looking for the best deal.
 If we had done a little more planning, we could have packed a cooler with drinks and sandwiches and saved a ton of money.
 We’ve driven across the country and back for under $500.
 We know about saving money while traveling!

 Another thing about this particular trip is that we were only gone from 3 a.m. on Sunday morning until Monday around 4 p.m.
 That’s only about 37 hours.

 This happened to be one of our most amazing trips.
 What’s crazy is that it was so simple, it wasn’t that much money, and it was a quick trip.
-The whole thing has made me think how I used to view travel, money, and how I want to encourage YOU that you can travel, even you think you can’t afford it or have time to go.
+The whole thing has made me think how I used to view travel and money versus how I view them now.
+It has renewed my desire to encourage YOU that you can travel, even if you think you can’t afford it or have time to go.
 I’m sure there are areas where you can cut back and save that money for a trip.
 In the nature of being totally honest, we spent almost $400 at Dunkin Donuts last year.
 That’s insane!
 If you don’t already, I recommend you get a Mint account!
 It tracks EVERYTHING, sometimes that’s not a comfortable thing to see….like spending that much on Dunkin.
 But it’s helpful in budgeting and planning for things.